tensorflow/docs-l10n/site/zh-cn/quantum/install.md

 ### 4. 从源代码构建 TensorFlow

-在这里，我们改编了 TensorFlow [从源代码构建](https://www.tensorflow.org/install/source)指南中的说明，请点击链接以了解详情。TensorFlow Quantum 与 TensorFlow 版本 2.7.0 兼容。
+Here we adapt instructions from the TensorFlow [build from source](https://www.tensorflow.org/install/source) guide, see the link for further details.
+TensorFlow Quantum is compatible with TensorFlow version 2.11.0.

 下载 <a href="https://github.com/tensorflow/tensorflow" class="external">TensorFlow 源代码</a>：